iKarTehFox/web-clock-docs/docs/datetime.md

 <hr>

 ### Date Alignment
-The Date Alignment radio buttons allow you to change the alignment of the date relative to the width of the clock.
+You can change the alignment of the date relative to the clock's width.
+By default, the date is left aligned under the clock.

 ![A screenshot of the Date Alignment radio buttons with "Left" selected](/assets/images/docs-Features/datetime/datealignment.png)